My Dog Killed a Groundhog: 10 Tips on What to Do Next

 6. Take Your Dog To Their Vet

-Taking your dog to the vet can protect it from rabies and tularemia (another infectious disease that groundhogs carry).
-Your vet will do a thorough examination, look for injuries, and check for any bleeding.
-Try to be as honest as possible and remember any details; remembering the key details can help your vet to work out a treatment plan for your dog.
+Taking your dog to the vet can protect them from rabies and tularemia (another infectious disease that groundhogs carry).
+Your vet will perform a thorough examination, look for injuries, and check for bleeding.
+Try to be as honest as possible and remember the details; this will help your vet work out a treatment plan for your dog.

 If you brought the carcass, explain to your vet why you’ve bought it and ask that it be tested for rabies.
-If your dog needs a booster for its rabies vaccine, it can be done at the vet’s office with any treatment, such as stitches, wound cleaning, or general advice.
+If your dog needs a booster for the rabies vaccine, they can be vaccinated at the vet’s office along with any treatment, such as stitches, wound cleaning, or general advice.

 7. Check Your Dog for Fleas and Ticks

 Once the vet has given your dog the okay, you can check them for fleas and ticks.
-Unfortunately, groundhogs carry these external parasites, which can carry diseases such as tularemia, Lyme disease, and rabies.
-If you discover fleas and ticks, your vet can prescribe medication, and ticks can be taken off by the veterinary assistant at the vet’s office.
+Unfortunately, groundhogs can get fleas, which can carry diseases such as tularemia, Lyme disease, and rabies.
+If you discover fleas and ticks, your vet can prescribe medication, and the ticks can be removed by the veterinary assistant at the vet’s office.

 It’s vital to deal with these parasites as soon as possible.
-They cause sore skin rashes and allergic reactions and make your dog miserable if left in place without treatment for too long.
+They cause skin rashes and allergic reactions, making your dog miserable if left in place for too long.

 8. Establish Whether You Have an Infestation

 However, if you were in your yard, you may have a groundhog infestation.
-These can be troublesome, particularly with an extensive network of tunnels, as they can destabilize foundations.
+They can be troublesome, particularly with an extensive network of tunnels, as they destabilize foundations.
 If you believe you have an infestation, you can use a deterrent or contact a pest control company.

 9. Set Up a Groundhog Deterrent

-Deterrents can keep groundhogs away without them.
-There are a few ways you can deter groundhogs, some of them more effective than others.
+Deterrents can keep groundhogs away.
+There are a few ways to deter groundhogs, but some are more effective than others.

-• Ammonia: Groundhogs hate ammonia, and it is truly an effective way to keep them away from your yard.
+- Ammonia: Groundhogs hate ammonia, and it is an effective way to keep them away from your yard.

-• Garlic and Pepper: Spices such as garlic and pepper can also be sprinkled over the yard.
+- Garlic and Pepper: Spices such as garlic and pepper can be sprinkled over the yard.
 Groundhogs don’t like the scent of these common kitchen ingredients.
-A generous sprinkling of these, or a concentrated mix with water sprayed in the yard, can help to deter them.
+A generous sprinkling or a concentrated mix with water sprayed in the yard can help deter them.

-• Chicken wire fencing: This can be used as a final resort.
-Chicken wire should be buried underneath the ground by at least 12 inches.
-This will physically stop any woodchuck from getting through; however, because of their powerful jaws and teeth, they may even be able to chew through eventually.
+- Chicken wire fencing: This can be used as a final resort.
+Chicken wire should be buried under the ground by at least 12 inches.
+This will physically stop any woodchuck from getting through; however, because of their powerful jaws and teeth, they may even be able to chew through.

 10. Teach Your Dog To “Leave It”